-Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams consumer orientation DER management (use class), Energy storage, Energy management, Smart home & building, Predictive maintenance, Smart industry Schneider Electric (France) EcoStruxure is Schneider Electric's loT- enabled, plug-and-play, open, interoperable architecture and platform, in Homes, Buildings, Data Centers, Infrastructure and Industries.
-Innovation at Every Level from Connected Products to Edge Control, and Apps, Analytics and Services.
-EcoStruxure's digital solutions enable sites to achieve lower energy use, greater occupant comfort, higher productivity and simplified operation through a combination of energy management, automation, and IoT connectivity.
-It is this same IoT connectivity that enables app-based environmental control over lighting and temperature, in buildings; or connects inventory to smart sensors across the supply chain, in industries.
-Software development.
-Robust hardware support Strategic digital alliances (Microsoft, Accenture, Intel, Cisco) Public Sector, commercial and residential buildings.
-Industrial plants.
-Data centers.
-Development and maintenance of cloud-base software.
-Revenues come from software related services, technical support and consultancy, Distributed energy, Emission monitoring l-REC (Europe), Green-e (USA) A renewable energy certificate, or REC, is a market-based instrument that represents the property rights to the environmental, social and other non- power attributes of renewable electricity generation.
-RECs are issued when one Certification of renewable energy generation is useful for companies that want to declare the use of clean energy in their production.
-Issuance of certificates in each country (issuers are responsible for reporting on each certificate, the Renewable electricity generation companies and companies that Costs of certification, intermediaries and verification standard.
-Income from the purchase of certificates and subscription to the service.
+Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams consumer orientation DER management (use class), Energy storage, Energy management, Smart home & building, Predictive maintenance, Smart industry (France) EcoStruxure is Schneider Electric's IoTenabled, plug-and-play, open, interoperable architecture and platform, in Homes, Buildings, Data Centers, Infrastructure and Industries.
+Innovation at Every Level from Connected Products to Edge Control, and Apps, Analytics and Services. greater occupant comfort, higher productivity and simplified operation Software development.
+Robust hardware support Strategic digital alliances (Microsoft, Accenture, Intel, Cisco) commercial and ' Revenues come from software related services, technical support and consultancy, Distributed energy, Emission monitoring I-REC (Europe), Green-e (USA) A renewable energy certificate, or REC, is a market-based instrument that represents the property rights to the environmental, social and other non-power attributes of renewable electricity generation.
+RECs are issued when one Certification of renewable energy generation is useful for companies that want to declare the use of clean energy in their production. certificates in each country (issuers are responsible for certification, intermediaries and verification Income from the purchase of certificates and subscription to the service.
 Additional price margin by

-Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams megawatt-hour (MWh) of electricity is generated and delivered to the electricity grid from a renewable energy resource 5 . generation technology, among other data).
+Use / Application Institution / Companies General description Value proposition Customer Segments Costs Structures Revenue Streams megawatt-hour (MWh) of electricity is generated and delivered to the electricity grid from a renewable energy resource 5 . generation technology, among other data).
 Generation of electricity (owner of the certificates).
 Sale of certificates through intermediaries (or trader) or directly to the final consumer. require clean energy. valuation of the renewable attribute.
 Distributed energy, Emission monitoring Certificados de Energías Limpias, CEL (México) A CEL is a certificate or bond, priced at market value, that an electricity generator can place in a specific market.
 A CEL is equivalent to 1 megawatt-hour (MWh) of electricity, generated with renewable energies such as wind, solar, hydraulic, among others.
-It corresponds to financial instruments through which the use of clean energies is promoted, the energy matrix is diversified, competition between clean and conventional energies is promoted and, in most The validation is controlled by the Energy Regulatory Commission (CRE).
+It corresponds to financial instruments through which the use of clean energies is promoted, the energy matrix is diversified, competition between clean and conventional energies is promoted and, in most controlled by the Energy Regulatory Commission (CRE).
 Green / renewable generators whose generation is 100% clean energy.
 Combined cycle generators or co-generators (1 Costs of certification, intermediaries and verification standard.
 Income from the purchase of certificates.